Neural Neural Scaling Laws: Introduction

-Our ``\textbf{neu}ral'' \textbf{neu}ral scaling law, or \method, frames scaling law prediction as a time-series extrapolation problem.
+Our ``neural'' neural scaling law, or \method, frames scaling law prediction as a time-series extrapolation problem.
 Unlike parametric approaches that rely on aggregate metrics, \method~predicts downstream performance by combining observed accuracy trajectories with token-level validation losses.
-This allows the model to leverage the rich signal within loss distributions that averaging typically obscures.
+This allows the model to leverage the signal within loss distributions that averaging typically obscures, as well as the trends within accuracy trajectories that pointwise loss-to-accuracy mappings ignore.
 To ensure generalization across unseen model families and parameter counts, we design inputs to be invariant across model scales.
 We achieve this by abstracting training steps into relative compute intervals and converting unbounded losses into token probabilities, enabling the network to learn patterns in training dynamics decoupled from the specific training configuration.